calabash/calabash-ios/calabash-cucumber/doc/x-platform-testing.md

     end```

 Suppose you're building the same app for iPhone and Android phones.
-Most likely the interface of the `TalksScreen` page class makes complete sense on both platforms.
+Most likely the interface of the `TalksScreen` class makes complete sense on both platforms.
 This means that the calling code, which is usually in a step definition, is independent of platform - hence it can be reused across platforms.

 Working this way gets you complete reuse of Cucumber features as well as step definitions: the details of interacting with the screen is pushed to page object implementations.